-John Urschel, The Big Book Of Tell Me Why, And The Making Of A Football Star Turned Math Evangelist
+John Urschel, The Big Book of Tell Me Why, and the Making Of A Football Star Turned Math Evangelist

 “It started with The Big Book of Tell Me Why,” he tells me over Zoom during the pandemic fall.
 John Urschel, a former guard for the Baltimore Ravens, is about to complete his Ph.D. in mathematics at MIT.
 He’s also a Trustee at the National Museum of Mathematics (MoMath), the only math museum in North America.
 Math and football, he says, are two things he likes and is really good at.
 Not a lot of people can say the same, and I wanted to understand more about this intriguing combination in a person now passionate not just about math and football but also about bringing more young people of color along on the journey to solve big questions with math.
 He has made that his life mission.